fsantanna/fsantanna.github.io/pingus.md

 3. **Dispatching Hierarchies:** Entities typically form a dispatching hierarchy in which a container that receives a stimulus automatically forwards it to its managed children.
-    - Examples: redrawing & update callbacks.
+    - Examples: redraw & update callbacks.
 4. **Lifespan Hierarchies:** Entities typically form a lifespan hierarchy in which a terminating container entity automatically destroys its managed children.